 - When a database designer does hand-tune projections – and there’s no shame in this still being a possibility in Vertica 4.0 – that hand-tuning is now pulled back into the automatic generation/recommendation/whatever wizards for further projections.
 I.e., there’s a kind of DBA round-trip engineering going on.

-- Vertica used to require that tables being joined be identically “segmented” (I think this means distributed across joins).
+- Vertica used to require that tables being joined be identically “segmented” (I think this means distributed across nodes).
 That is no longer the case in 4.0.